 Drilling at the West Limb target in 2022 consisted of 29 exploration holes totalling 5,421.6 metres.
-Results from drilling at this target are still outstanding and will be released once they have been received and processed by IOS and the Company.
+Results from drilling at this target are pending and will be released to the Company once they have been received, processed and reviewed and QA\QC data verified by an IOS chemist and a senior IOS geologist.